Ben Aldridge, Lecturer

 122 Fine Arts Center

 Joseph Michael Pignato is a composer, improviser, and music education scholar with extensive graduate, undergraduate, secondary, and distance teaching experience.
-He holds the position of Associate Professor in the Department of Music at the State University of New York, Oneonta, where he teaches music industry courses, beat production, and two ensembles that perform experimental music and improvised rock.
+He holds the position of Professor in the Music Department at the State University of New York, Oneonta, where he teaches music industry courses, digital music and beat production, and directs ensembles that perform experimental music and improvised rock.

-Pignato’s original music has been noted for its “intriguing” conceptual characteristics (Haaretz News Service) and “haunting” (Charger Bulletin) musical elements.
-His compositions have been premiered, performed, or exhibited as part of installations in North America, Europe, the Mid East, and beyond.
+As a composer, Pignato’s work has been noted for its “intriguing” conceptual characteristics (Haaretz News Service) and “haunting” qualities (Charger Bulletin).
+His compositions have been premiered, performed, or exhibited as part of installations in the United States and abroad.

-Pignato holds degrees from Boston University (D.M.A.), where he was a Tanglewood Scholar, New York University (M.A.), where he studied composition with Dinu Ghezzo, and the University of Massachusetts (B.A.), where he studied composition with Yusef Lateef.
-In addition, Pignato has studied drum set with noted pedagogue Sal La Rocca and drum icon Max Roach.
-He endorses Taye Drums, T-Cymbals Handmade Turkish Cymbals, Boso Drumsticks, and Dynaton Drumheads.
+Professor Pignato holds degrees from Boston University (D.M.A.), where he was a Tanglewood Scholar, New York University (M.A.), where he studied composition with Dinu Ghezzo, and the University of Massachusetts (B.A.), where he studied composition with Yusef Lateef.
+In addition, Pignato has studied drum set with noted pedagogue Sal La Rocca and drumming icon Max Roach.
+He endorses Taye Drums, T-Cymbals Handmade Turkish Cymbals, Regal Tip Drumsticks, and Dynaton Drumheads.

 Mr. Tim Ploss, Adjunct Lecturer